Home -> Financial Planning -> Save Money -> Unclaimed balances

 Canadian Financial Institutions Unclaimed Balances

 Bank of Canada searchable database of unclaimed Canadian-dollar accounts, deposits and negotiable instruments.
-When funds held by financial institution have seen no activity for over 10 years, and the rightful owners cannot be found, the funds are transferred to the Bank of Canada.
+When funds held by a financial institution have seen no activity for over 10 years, and the rightful owners cannot be found, the funds are transferred to the Bank of Canada.
+Unclaimed balances of less than $1,000 will be held by the Bank of Canada for 30 years, and higher amounts for 100 years.
+At the end of 2019, the Bank held approximately 2.1. million unclaimed balances worth $888 million.
+In 2019 $8.5 million was paid out to balance holders.
+The oldest balance dates back to 1900.

 Central registry of Unclaimed Property - administered by Alberta Finance and Enterprise, Tax and Revenue Administration (TRA), will provide a searchable directory for unclaimed property.

 Revenu Quebec has a searchable register of unclaimed property.

 For those of you who may have unclaimed property in the US, a free searchable database is available at MissingMoney.com.
 The database provides access to unclaimed property in most states.
 Another resource is the National Association of Unclaimed Property Administrators (NAUPA) which provides links to databases for all 50 states, the District of Columbia, a few Canadian provinces, and Guam and Puerto Rico.

 The US government also has a web page Unclaimed Money from the Government.